 A: The Applicant has confirmed the proposed planting is shown at 20-30 years in the CGIs.
-However, it should be noted that proposals involve the retention and protection of existing habitats of high value including woodlands and veteran trees (note: over 1,000 existing trees are retained within the site).
+However, it should be noted that proposals involve the retention and protection of existing habitats of high value including woodlands and veteran trees (note: over 1,000 existing trees are 752 trees would be retained within the site, 18 of which would be transplanted - see para 6.7.2-6.7.7 of the committee report).